0-k/0-k.github.io/about.md

 ![Me in front of a high medieval tower in Bologna, Italy](/data/martin2.jpg)

 > This is me in Bologna, Italy.
-These large towers were build in medival times to, guess what, impress people.
+These large towers were build in medieval times to, guess what, impress people.
 Still works for me.

 I try to spend my life as aware and creative as possible.
 I enjoy [electronic music](https://soundcloud.com/0_k/){:target="blank"}, manipulating [analog photos with ink](/scratch/), and engaging with [software](https://github.com/0-k){:target="blank"}.